I-3-4-3. Party Requests Dismissal

 B. Determining Whether Claimant Understands the Effects of Dismissal

-1. When the Claimant is Represented
+1. When the Claimant Is Represented

 Under 20 CFR 404.1710 and 416.1510, a representative may, on a claimant's behalf, make any request or give any notice about the proceedings before the agency.
-If the representative submits the withdrawal request on behalf of the claimant, there is a presumption that the claimant understands the effects of the request.
-However, if the representative submitted the request and the claimant later asks the AC to reinstate the request for review, the AC will consider a claimant's statements about whether the representative explained the effects of withdrawing a request for review.
+If the representative submits the request to withdraw the request for review on behalf of the claimant, there is a presumption that the claimant understands the effects of the request.
+However, if the representative submits the request and the claimant later asks the AC to reinstate the request for review, the AC will consider the claimant's statements about whether the representative explained the effects of withdrawing a request for review.

-2. When the Claimant is not Represented
+2. When the Claimant Is Not Represented

 If the claimant is unrepresented, the AC will use the following procedures to develop the withdrawal request.
 Assigned staff will: